vnandiva/vnandiva/README.md

 <!--
 **vnandiva/vnandiva** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
+# Hi, I'm Vedanth! 👋

+I'm a student at the University of Notre Dame studying Applied Math,Actuarial, and Data Science.

+## About Me
+- 🎓 Currently taking Introduction to Data Science
+- 🌱 Learning Python, pandas, and data visualization
-- 📫 How to reach me: ...
+- 📫 How to reach me: vnandiva@nd.edu

+## Interests
+- Playing the piano
+- Liverpool FC
+- Lifting
+- Nutrition
+- College football
+- R&B
-- 😄 Pronouns: ...
+- Cooking
-- ⚡ Fun fact: ...
--->